gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/scriptrunner-javadoc-git-rest-publicmodels-IndexStatusResponse-gij-self-managed.md

 # Methods
 ## getCompletionPercentage()
-Returns completion percentage.
+Returns the completion percentage.

 ## getErrorsCount()
-Returns number of errors appeared during the reindex.
+Returns the number of errors appeared during the reindex.